WarlightProgramming/cslbot/COMMANDS.md

 you disable this, teams will be able to set their limit to 0 and thereby discontinue participation without deleting all their data/history.

+#### REMOVE DECLINES

-**REMOVE DECLINES**: Whether to remove Declined teams from the league (by setting their Limit to 0).
+Whether to remove Declined teams from the league (by setting their Limit to 0).

 *Possible Args*: "TRUE", "FALSE"